jsanon01/cryptocurrency/log.md

 - not suggested to keep huge amount of money there (in exchange)

+### 3) -------- Validating Names ---------

+Bittrex not only verify first and last names but also validate them using Government passports.

+### =>It takes up to 24 days or more before an account is verified...

-4) -------- Transferring Bitcoin from wallet to the exchange ---------
+### 4) -------- Transferring Bitcoin from Wallet to The Exchange ---------

-- web wallet with coinbase (money)
+- Web Wallet with Coinbase (money)

-- web account with bittrex (exchange
+- Web Account with Bittrex (exchange

-1) go on bittrex and select wallet/bitcoin (icon)
+1) Go on bittrex and select wallet/bitcoin (icon)

-2) click on (+) button to deposit
+2) Click on (+) button to deposit

 3) Address => copy hash address

-4) now go to coinbase to copy the address by clicking on accounts
+4) Now go to coinbase to copy the address by clicking on accounts

-5) select Bitcoin icon by clicking on (send) and Paste the hash address
+5) Select Bitcoin icon by clicking on (send) and Paste the hash address

-6) select the amount of bitcoin that I want to send / continue
+6) Select the amount of bitcoin that I want to send / continue

-7) allow SMS 2-step verification for more security
+7) Allow SMS 2-step verification for more security

-=> SMS security code is an extra protection for both websites
+### => SMS security code is an extra protection for both websites

-5) -------- How to buy your 1st cryptocurrncy? ---------
+### 5) -------- How to buy your 1st cryptocurrncy? ---------

 - Select BTC_MCO (Monaco currecy)in market column